Learn about dementia

 - Find information about how talking to a doctor can help.

-- Live an active lifestyle.
+- Live an active lifestyle and control your weight

-- Prevent and manage diabetes.
+- Prevent and manage diabetes, high blood pressure and high cholesterol.

 - Protect your head and prevent traumatic brain injuries.